Black Friday Cyber Monday Sale! 40% off!

 When your dog stays put through the distractions, come back to your pet and reward them before saying their release word.

-Before long, your dog will understand that "place" not only means touching or standing on their bed but also to lay down and staying until they hear their release word.
+Before long, your dog will understand that "place" not only means touching or standing on their bed but also to lay down and stay until they hear their release word.

 7. Back up